joelDeville/silent-stores/README.md

 - sudo cpufreq-set -c 2 -g ${POLICYINFO[2]} && \
 - sudo cpufreq-set -c 2 --min ${POLICYINFO[0]}MHz --max ${POLICYINFO[1]}MHz

-Make sure to check if machine allows for hyperthreading and to try to locate hyperthreaded cores
-- likely they will be sibling cores
-- join threads to those cores
-In general, remember cache states to notice effects on timing differences (exclusivity & shared states) Use atomic variable types to ensure reading/writing is atomic always in a test Never print within a test as it uses many subsystems.
-Instead, place something into memory and check it after test has ran.
-- For instance, using int[] to add elements into and analyze elements after test has finished

 For maximum information gathering, run this test on as many machines as possible (Intel, Arm, M1, etc)